BRICS urge G20 efforts to boost global recovery

-ST. PETERSBURG, Russia, Sept 5 The BRICS group of emerging economies called on Thursday on the Group of 20 to boost global demand and ensure that any changes in monetary policy are well flagged to minimise any disruptive "spillovers" that may result.
+ST. PETERSBURG, Russia The BRICS group of emerging economies called on Thursday on the Group of 20 to boost global demand and ensure that any changes in monetary policy are well flagged to minimise any disruptive "spillovers" that may result.

 "The eventual normalisation of monetary policies needs to be effectively and carefully calibrated and clearly communicated," the BRICS - Brazil, Russia, India, China and South Africa - said after their leaders met in St Petersburg, Russia.